 A dirty and tired orange brick fireplace gets a brightened up, weathered lime washed brick makeover, plus a full tutorial to do it yourself.

-Welp… I finally worked up the nerve and faced my fears, y’all.
+Welp… I worked up the nerve and faced my fears.

 The dirty orange brick fireplace is GONE!
-I mean, I didn’t go all dragon-level destruction on it (who watched GoT last night?!), the fireplace is still there and all, but it’s looking waaaaay different.
+I mean, I didn’t go all destructive on it, the fireplace is still there and all, but it’s looking waaaaay different.

 See that sooty brick action?
 I wanted to love it.
 I really did.
 And I tried my best to accept it the way it was.